32 Concurrency support library [thread]

 Returns: Atomically returns the value referenced by *ptr.

-operator T() const noexcept;
+constexpr operator value_type() const noexcept;

 Effects: Equivalent to: return load();

-T exchange(T desired, memory_order order = memory_order::seq_cst) const noexcept;
+constexpr value_type exchange(value_type desired, memory_order order = memory_order::seq_cst) const noexcept;

 Effects: Atomically replaces the value referenced by *ptr with desired.